Runtime Interface

 Introduction

-If the C++ interfaces during the logic development phase mainly enable users to develop specific business logic, then the runtime interfaces introduced in this document allow users to determine how to deploy, integrate, and run this business logic.
+If the C++ interface during the logical development phase is mainly for users to develop specific business logic, then the runtime interface introduced in this document is for users to decide how to deploy, integrate, and run this business logic.

 AimRT provides two deployment and integration methods:

-• App Mode: Developers register/create modules in their own Main function, compiling the business logic directly into the main program during compilation;
+• App Mode: The developer registers/creates various modules in their own Main function, and directly compiles the business logic into the main program at compile time;

-• Pkg Mode: Uses the aimrt_main executable provided by AimRT to load dynamically linked Pkg libraries at runtime based on configuration files, importing the Module within them.
+• Pkg Mode: Uses the aimrt_main executable provided by AimRT, loads dynamic library form Pkg at runtime according to the configuration file, and imports the Module inside;

-For the advantages, disadvantages, and applicable scenarios of both methods, please refer to the explanations in the Basic Concepts in AimRT document.
+For the advantages, disadvantages, and applicable scenarios of the two methods, please refer to the description in the Basic Concepts in AimRT document.

 For information about the aimrt::CoreRef handle, please refer to the CoreRef document.